pavelski01/ShiftedArrayValuesProject/README.md

 ShiftedArrayValuesProject
 =========================

-shifts an elements of array after insert new value
+Description: shifts an elements of array after insert new value